Pumpkin Pie Bars with Oatmeal Crust

 - ⅓ cup (85 ml) evaporated milk, (or half and half)

-- Preheat oven to 350° F. Line an 8×8 baking dish with parchment paper and lightly spray with nonstick cooking spray.
-Set aside.
+- Preheat oven to 350° F. Adjust oven rack to the middle level.
+Line an 8×8 baking dish with parchment paper and set aside.

-- In a mixing bowl, whisk together flour, oats, salt and baking soda for 30 seconds.
-Add in 1/2 cup granulated sugar and 1/2 cup brown sugar and mix until no clumps remain.
-Combine melted butter and vanilla and add to mixture, then stir with a spoon until evenly moistened.
+- In a mixing bowl, whisk together flour, oats, salt, baking soda, 1/2 cup granulated sugar and 1/2 cup brown sugar.
+Whisk until no clumps remain.
+Combine melted butter and vanilla.
+Add to mixture, then stir with a spoon until mixture is moist and small clumps form.

-- Gently press HALF of the mixture into prepared baking dish and bake in preheated oven 15 minutes.
+- Gently press HALF of the mixture into prepared baking dish and bake at 350° F 15 minutes.
+Keep remaining crumble mixture in the refrigerator while the crust bakes and you prepare the filling.